shanksc/adaptive_variants/README.md

 # Finding adaptive variants with BayPass

 Snakemake workflows and scripts for running BayPass.
 See [here](https://forgemia.inra.fr/mathieu.gautier/baypass_public) for the BayPass repo.
 The manual is the best resource for understanding how to best use BayPass, and its file formats.
-Reading the [publication](https://academic.oup.com/genetics/article/201/4/1555/5930067) is required for understanding the different models.
+Reading the [publication](https://academic.oup.com/genetics/article/201/4/1555/5930067) is best for understanding the different models.

 The workflow begins with `prep_chunks.smk`.
 Note that this requires a VCF file and the coordinates for all the samples in a directory.
 This creates all the needed files before running BayPass on all the SNPs.